mykelalvis/FATESRD/fate-srd.com/fate-core/Challenges, Contests, and Conflicts/Stress and Consequences/Stress and Consequences.md

 First, it should be noted that [[Fate Doesn't Have A Damage System]].

-When Fate characters find themselves in harm's way---a fairly common occurrence when you're highly competent, proactive, and facing drama at every turn---they have two ways to stand their ground and stay on their feet: **stress** and **consequences**.
+When Fate characters find themselves in harm's way---a fairly common occurrence when you're highly competent, proactive, and facing drama at every turn---they have two ways to stand their ground and stay on their feet: **[[Stress]]** and **[[consequences]]**.

-The [[conflict]]s section of the [[challenges-contests-conflicts]] section fully explains what these mean and how they're used.
+The [[conflict]]s section of the [[Challenges, Contests, and Conflicts]] section fully explains what these mean and how they're used.
 In brief, stress represents [the ephemeral toll](../resolving-attacks/index.html#stress) of participating in a conflict, whereas consequences are [the lingering effects](../resolving-attacks/index.html#consequences), and sometimes quite traumatic ones, of taking harm.

 ## Stress Tracks

-Every PC has two different [[stress]] tracks.
+Every PC has two different [[Stress]] tracks.
 The physical stress track deals with physical harm, and the mental stress track mitigates mental harm.
 The more boxes in a stress track, the more resilient the character is in that regard.
 By default, a character has two boxes in each stress track.

 ## Consequence Slots